LGBTQ culture in Mexico: Art

 One of the strategies utilized by this movement was to create and establish an annual cultural mobilization initially called Semana cultural gay (gay culture week).
 Since its creation, this even has gone through a few name changes.
 In 1992, the name of the event was changed to Semana cultural lesbica-gay, and the event's current name is Festival de diversddad sexual (sexual diversity festival).
 Starting in 1982, one of the key aspects of this event is an exhibit of artwork by members of the LGBT community, as well as allies, which is held at the National Autonomous University of Mexico's Museo Del Chopo.
 One of the founding member of this event was Mexican Artist Nahum B. Zenil.

 It was these art exhibits during Festival de diversddad sexual, as well as other notable exhibitions, including Propuestas temáticas in 1983 and Las Transgresiones al cuerpo in 1997, which helped elevate the discussions surrounding the normalization of visual representations of homosexuality.

 These exhibits were highly praised- by both artists and activists.
 Artist and LGBT ally Mónica Mayer described the importance of the event, stating that it was an alternative social space where people could join together and interact.
 While Mexican writer and activist Carlos Monsiváis commented on how he felt these exhibits were "critical to the demonstration of Mexican life."

+In 1999, Michael Page established the use of the trillium flower as a symbol of bisexuality, and in 2001, Francisco Javier Lagunes Gaitán and Miguel Angel Corona designed a Mexican variant of the bisexual pride flag, which is emblazoned with an emblem of a trillium flower.

-In December 2019, a painting called La Revolución by gay artist Fabian Chairez was exhibited in Palacio de Bellas Artes.
+In December 2019, a painting called La Revolución by gay artist Fabián Cháirez was exhibited in Palacio de Bellas Artes.
 The painting depicted Emiliano Zapata as intentionally effeminate, riding an erect horse, nude except for high heels and a pink hat.
 According to the artist, he created the painting to combat machismo.
 The painting caused protests from the farmer's union and admirers of Zapata.
 His grandson Jorge Zapata González threatened to sue if the painting was not removed.
 There was a clash between supporters of the painting and detractors at the museum.
-A compromise was reached with some of Zapata's family, a label was placed next to the painting outlining their disagreement with the painting.
+A compromise was reached with some of Zapata's family; a label was placed next to the painting outlining their disagreement with the painting.